hayden-burger/Pokemon-2-Electric-Boogaloo/README.md

 # Pokémon 2 Electric Boogaloo

-# This is something HAYDEN wrote
+# This is something HAYDEN wrote part 2

 Our team meets again, but this time with a larger scope for our project.
 Our goal: what 6-Pokémon team can most efficiently beat the Elite Four